MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 ### [Azure Blob Storage](#tab/azure-blob-storage)

-The following steps uploads sample data to your Azure Blob Storage.
-Then, this data will be ingested into Azure Data Explorer via the Event Grid data connection.
+The following steps show how to upload data to your Azure Blob Storage.
+Then, this data is ingested into Azure Data Explorer via the Event Grid data connection.

 1. Define variables for use in the following steps.